 For medical questions, we encourage you to review our information with your doctor.

 If the level of abnormal IgM protein in the blood gets very high in a patient with Waldenstrom macroglobulinemia (WM), the blood becomes very thick (viscous).
 This is called hyperviscosity syndrome and can lead to brain damage (like a stroke) and bleeding problems.
 When this happens, the level of IgM needs to be lowered right away.

-Plasmapheresis (also known as plasma exchange) does this using a machine that separates the plasma (the liquid part of the blood) that contains the abnormal IgM protein from the blood cells.
+Plasmapheresis (also known as plasma exchange) uses a machine to separate the plasma (the liquid part of blood) that contains the abnormal IgM protein from the blood cells.
 The plasma containing the abnormal protein is discarded, while the blood cells are mixed with salt solution and plasma from a donor and given back to the patient.

 Plasmapheresis is done over a few hours while the person lies in a bed or sits in a reclining chair.
 The blood is removed through an IV line (usually in a vein in the arm), goes through the machine where the plasma is replaced, and then is returned to the body through another IV line.
 Sometimes, minor surgery is done before the procedure to put a single large catheter in a large vein just below the neck or under the collar bone instead of using IV lines in the arms.
 This type of catheter, called a central line or central venous catheter (CVC), has both IVs built in.

 Plasmapheresis is not painful (aside from the IV lines being put in), but it can be hard to stay sitting or lying down in the same place for 2 or 3 hours.
 Calcium levels can drop in some people during treatment, causing numbness and tingling (especially in the hands and feet and around the mouth) and muscle spasms, which can sometimes be painful.
 This can be treated by giving the patient calcium.